McKerpiz/saj-portal-scraper/README.md

 # SAJ Portal Scraper Add-on for Home Assistant

+> **Disclaimer:** I'm not a developer — this is my first Home Assistant add-on and also my first GitHub repository.
+I built this project to solve my own problem and decided to share it in case it helps others as well.

 This Home Assistant add-on enables automated retrieval of live data from the **SAJ Solar Portal** using **Playwright**, and publishes the filtered values via **MQTT**.

 ---